What is CBD Hemp Oil? [Full Guide]

 CBD, however, indirectly influences our endocannabinoid system (ECS), stimulating the creation of endocannabinoids (yep – we make our own cannabinoids!) which bind to corresponding cannabinoid receptors.

-Through this indirect influence, CBD can promote health and wellbeing, but since it does not bind to the CB1 receptors, it won’t make you high.
+Through this indirect influence, CBD can promote health, but since it does not bind to the CB1 receptors, it won’t make you high.

 How is CBD Hemp Oil Made?